 Using technology products like Alexa and Google Home can help to alleviate that but also immersing oneself in local and/or online classes to learn how to use these products can be a great way to increase social interaction and combat these issues.

 When it comes to older adults who are living alone, the list of products available for them can include the list above as well as the following:

-1) Emergency Alert Systems – The number one important thing for seniors living alone is some kind of emergency alert system or product.
+1) Emergency Alert Systems – The number one important thing for seniors living alone are some kind of medical alert systems or product.
 Some that I can list are:

 - Life Alert’s shower HELP button

 - Amazon Alexa has several skills that can be used for emergency alerts

 - Any of the wearables that I mentioned above are excellent to for emergencies

 2) Roomba Smart Vacuum – I love my Roomba and I think for most seniors living alone it would be a great tool to have.

 The only problem is that to empty it you have to reach down to the ground and pick up the unit.

 The best way to work with that is to place the charging unit next to a chair or ottoman so that someone can sit and reach down to empty it.